cloudflare/terraform-provider-cloudflare/docs/resources/hyperdrive_config.md

 - `database` (String) The name of your origin database.
 - `host` (String) The host (hostname or IP) of your origin database.
+- `password` (String) The password required to access your origin database.
+This value is write-only and never returned by the API.
+- `scheme` (String) Specifies the URL scheme used to connect to your origin database.
 - `user` (String) The user of your origin database.

 Optional:

 - `access_client_id` (String) The Client ID of the Access token to use when connecting to the origin database
+- `access_client_secret` (String) The Client Secret of the Access token to use when connecting to the origin database.
+This value is write-only and never returned by the API.
 - `port` (Number) The port (default: 5432 for Postgres) of your origin database.
-- `scheme` (String) Specifies the URL scheme used to connect to your origin database.

 <a id="nestedatt--caching"></a>